yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-quickstart/cloud-build-apps/cloud-ysql-rust.md

 showAsideToc: true
 ---

 The following tutorial shows a small [Rust application](https://github.com/yugabyte/yugabyte-simple-rust-app) that connects to a YugabyteDB cluster using the [Rust-Postgres driver](../../../../reference/drivers/ysql-client-drivers/#rust-postgres) and performs basic SQL operations.
-Use the application as a template to get started with Yugabyte Cloud in C.
+Use the application as a template to get started with Yugabyte Cloud in Rust.

 ## Prerequisites